 Ranger Station to Camp Muir

-Our climb was held during the last weekend in June of 2006.
+Our climb was held during the last weekend in June.
 We had warm days and clear nights for the entire time on the mountain.
-We started the climb immediately from the Jackson Visitor center on top of snow which was covering a paved trail. (this was a normal snowfall year).
+We started the climb immediately from the Jackson Visitor center on top of snow covering a paved trail (this was a normal snowfall year).
 The start of the first days hike is through alpine forest which doesn’t last long.
 Soon you are on the open slopes of the Muir Snowfield and on a sunny day the suns glare can be excruciatingly warm.
 The average time to get from the Jackson Visitor center to Muir Camp is about 6 hours – we did it in 5, but we talked to people who took 7 hours to make this trek.
-Consider that the fastest time to the top from Paradise *and* back to Paradise is 5 hours and 6 minutes!
+Consider that the fastest recorded time to the summit from Paradise *and* back to Paradise is 5 hours and 6 minutes!

-On a clear day after about 30 minutes to an hour of hiking you will start finding excellent views of Mt.
+On a clear day after about 30 minutes to an hour of hiking you will see excellent views of Mt.
 Adams and Mt.
 St. Helens.
-At almost 12,300 feet, Mount Adams towers to the south east.
-This mountain is a good climb in its own right – some people ski off the summit which gives you almost 7000 feet of vertical downhill slopes!
+At almost 12,300 feet, one can see views of Mount Adams to the south east.
+Mt.
+Adams is a good climb in its own right – some people ski off its summit – descending nearly 7000 feet!
 As you climb the slopes of the Muir Snowfield, Mt.
 St. Helens is to the south and west of Mt.
 Adams.
 Its not nearly as spectacular and if there is haze in the air will be much harder to see.

 We had a well marked trail due to all the climbers and it was well worn in on the snow covered slopes.
 There were several areas of rock and earth poking out of the snow covered slopes, but not too many.
 Sometimes later in the season some crevasses can open up just below Camp Muir – so use extra caution when hiking in this area.

-Muir Camp is well protected away from the glacier, rock and ice fall.
+Muir Camp is well well-protected away from the glacier, rock and ice fall.